isc-projects/bind9/doc/arm/reference.rst

    globally, re-specify the global forwarders.

 .. namedconf:statement:: type redirect
+   :tags: zone
+   :short: Contains information to answer queries when normal resolution would return NXDOMAIN.

    Redirect zones are used to provide answers to queries when normal resolution would result in NXDOMAIN being returned.
 Only one redirect zone